sierra-alpha/kaianga-conf/README.md

 ## Configure

-This is intended to be a starting point fo ryou to configure you're own environment the way you like it,
+This is intended to be a starting point fo you to configure you're own environment the way you like it, use the kainga.conf as a template to run any custom setups or scripts of your own.